vjimenezg/vjimenezg.github.io/_pages/about.md

 ##  Work in Progress

-*Expropriation: A Mechanism Design Approach (joint with  Nicolás Figueroa and Juan-Pablo Montero)* Draft coming soon
+*Expropriation: A Mechanism Design Approach (joint with  Nicolás Figueroa and Juan-Pablo Montero)* '[Draft coming soon